arunsatyarth/OneMiner/README.md

 - If **miner windows keep closing**, it means some issue with the underlying hardware.
 Mostly if the hardware is not suited for mining.

+# Donations
+If you would like to support this project, your donations would be greatly appreciated

+### Bitcoin
+1MtjqqLDtbLvMY8s3vw2SCynGqSvszJf4V

+### Ethereum
+0x033ff6918d434cef3887d8e529c14d1bcb91ca8b

+### Litecoin
+LgPDDxVbtB4khAd4b6MmP6GGV3JSdyShpR

 # System requirements
 1. Currently supports only Windows 7 and upwards
 2. .Net Framework 4.5

 # Future Planned Features
-1. Automatically mine the most profitable coin
+- Automatically mine the most profitable coin
-4. Automatic Dual mining off on temperature increase
-5. Benchmark against different algos with profitability
+- Benchmarking and profitability calculator
+- Mine 2 different coins together on different GPUs.
-6. Identify new coins in market for mining
+- Identify new coins in market for mining
-7. Automatic wallet generation for coins so that you dont have to enter wallet address.
+- Automatic wallet generation for coins so that you dont have to enter wallet address.
-8. Automatic connection to Wifi.
+- Automatic connection to Wifi.
 Sometimes when network goes and comes back up, wifi dosen't connect and miner would be stuck.
 With this, it would connect automatically
-9. Launching scripts, commands at specifc times,eg: To restart machine at a set time.
+- Launching scripts, commands at specifc times,eg: To restart machine at a set time.
+- Automatic Dual mining off on temperature increase

 ## Nvidia known issue with Monero/Cryptonight
 Nvidia(ccminer)  has been found to be a bit unstable on cryptonight.
 Some antivirus wrongly classifies ccminer as a virus.
 This in turn makes it to classify OneMiner as a virus.
 In the current release, Nvidia is supported but not selected by default while creating a new miner.
 But it can be manually selected from checkbox in the scripts tab.
 Use it only if you need it.